 “I’m listening,” Valentine says.

 “This is a vertical fin screening system,” Eggsy tells him once he’s done and reveals what he’s added.
 “It’s designed for concealment of a structure while providing natural ventilation and solar shading, which is what you want.
-It’s lightweight, affordable, and should only add perhaps several hundred thousand pound to the design cost.”
+It’s lightweight, affordable, and should only add perhaps several hundred thousand pounds to the design cost.”

 Valentine and his assistant peer over the tablet screen, glancing at each other every so often.
 “It looks like fish fins,” she says in a lightly accented voice, offering him a tight smile.